 If you would like to automatically calculate your mutual fund returns, you can do so using a mutual fund SIP return calculator or mutual fund lump sum return calculator (depending on your particular mutual fund).
 This simple online tool will calculate your fund’s returns according to your investment horizon to give you the investment value at maturity.
 You can easily adjust the calculator’s variables such as nature of investment (SIP or lump sum), investment amount, frequency (in case of SIP), expected rate of returns, etc.

-We hope you found this guide useful!
-Mutual funds can be a wise investment with good returns, if done systematically and with an eye on the future.
-If you’d like to learn more about mutual funds, how they work, their benefits, how to invest in them and some of India’s top return mutual funds, check out our other articles below!
+Learn more about mutual funds, how they work, their benefits, how to invest in them and some of India’s top return mutual funds, check out our other articles below!